develop2arman/rust-all-in-one/workspace/trait/associate-type-or-trait/ASSOCIATE.md

     fn next(&mut self) -> Option<T>;
 }
 ```
-> -A hypothetical definition of the Iterator trait using generics
+> A hypothetical definition of the Iterator trait using generics

 > With associated types, we don’t need to annotate types because we can’t implement a trait on a type multiple times.
 At the First Exampele with the definition that uses associated types, we can only choose what the type of Item will be once, because there can only be one impl Iterator for Counter.